Sprinter1999/Deep-Image-Forensics/README.md

 For the trained DANet checkpoint, please contact me via E-mail.

-Tampered Image (eyes, mouth and omitted ink):
+Tampered Image (eyes, mouth and the vomit):

 ![grad-cam](./Visualization/1a0qp3_c8t8jtf_0.jpg)